ankitkumarhello20/ankitkumarhello20/README.md

 ## I'm a Developer , Learner
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Do great in competitive programming
+- 🥅 2022 Goals: Do great in dev and competitive programming
 - ⚡ Mastering dev is my current goal
 - 🔭 Eager to learn